FlipOneForEtx/trexchat/README.md

 - *Open* :
     - Free forever and open-source

-**Berty** is designed to be used as a communication tool when all other traditional messengers fail.
-Berty Messenger serves the following use cases:
+**TrexChat** is designed to be used as a communication tool when all other traditional messengers fail.
+TrexChat serves the following use cases:

 - When you need to share sensitive information over untrusted networks, for instance while traveling
 - If you want to communicate anonymously